zekroTJA/yuri2/docs/ws-api-docs.md

 ### LEFT

-Is fired when the bot joined a voice channel.
+Is fired when the bot leaves a voice channel.

 ```json
 {